John A. Coleman Catholic High School

 John A. Coleman Catholic High School was a private, Roman Catholic high school in Hurley, New York.
 It was under the control of the Roman Catholic Archdiocese of New York until 2001.
-From its inception in 1966 until its closing in 2019, Coleman Catholic contained grades 9–12.
+From its inception in 1966 until its closing on August 31, 2019, Coleman Catholic educated students in grades 9–12.

-Background

-Coleman Catholic closed down officially on August 31, 2019.

 Athletics

 Coleman Catholic was a member of the Mid-Hudson Athletic League (MHAL) and competed in Division 4 along with the high schools of Millbrook, Rhinebeck, and Webutuck.
 Other MHAL member schools are Dover, Ellenville, Highland, Hyde Park, Marlboro, New Paltz, Onteora, Pine Plains, Red Hook, Rondout Valley, Saugerties, Spackenkill and Wallkill.
 The MHAL is within Section 9 the New York State Public High School Athletic Association (NYSPHSAA).